getfem/getfem/doc/sphinx/source/project/libdesc.rst

   - The string corresponding of the derivative in terms of already known functions

 A new predefined function is easy to add.
-See init_predefined_functions() in file :file:`src/getfem_generic_assembly.cc`. + describe how to give the dérivative ...
+See init_predefined_functions() in file :file:`src/getfem_generic_assembly.cc`. + describe how to give the derivative ...